hagbard/the-flogger-manual/docs/next_formatter.md

 ```

 {: .note}
-> This will define the message format for Flogger, but not affect any additional formatting added
+> This will define the message format for Flogger, but will not affect any additional formatting
-> by the underling logging system.
-As such, it might also be beneficial to modify the underlying
+> added by the underling logging system.
+As such, it might also be beneficial to modify the
-> formatting to avoid duplicate message elements etc.
+> underlying formatting to avoid duplicate message elements etc.

 ## Message Pattern Syntax

 The message syntax is based on simple token substitution, where known tokens (e.g. `%{message}`)
 are replaced by the specific element value, and other text is treated literally.

-A simple example might be:
+A simple example to emit the log message followed by a space and any metadata, might be:

 ```properties
 flogger.message_formatter.pattern=${message} %{metadata}
 ```

 However, for tokens with optional values (e.g. metadata keys which may not be set for a specific log
-event) there is the ability to set a prefix and suffix for a token which will only be emitted if the
+event) there is the ability to set a prefix and suffix for a token, which will only be emitted if
-token is substituted.
-This makes it easy to add a bit of structure to log messages while avoiding
+the token is substituted.
+This makes it easy to add a bit of structure to log messages while
-additional separators or empty lists (e.g. `[]`).
+avoiding additional separators or empty lists (e.g. `[]`).

 This is achieved by adding optional prefix and suffix text in the token descriptor, such
 as `%{token-name/prefix-text}` or `%{token-name/prefix-text/suffix-text}`